-- 5. The painted mural was completed in the early 2000's but was never reviewed and approved by the HPC.
+- 5. The painted mural was completed in the 1996 but was never reviewed and approved by the HPC.
 The repainting of the mural is considered a repair which should now be reviewed by the HPC and considered for its appropriateness as a permanent feature within the Lowertown Historic District.
 The new enhancements to add 3-D elements and lighting on the wall will also be require review.
 The guidelines do not specifically address the installation of public art on historic or new buildings but should be considered under Materials and Details in New Construction and under Signs and Accessories in the Lowertown Design Review Guidelines.
 The HPC and staff have also used the following principles in helping to guide public art considerations within the Lowertown Historic District: - 1) Develop an understanding of the historical context in which Lowertown was envisioned, planned and built; - 2) Balance preserving/reinforcing the prominent features of the site/district while introducing a dynamic and vital public art component; - 3) Use appropriate location and attachment methods, preserving important views of historic resources and features (including the formal lawn of the Union Depot in this case); - 4) Consider how art could embody local themes that depict the shared past of the site, historic district, City or region; - 5) Encourage art ideas that foster educational opportunities about the cultural resources, in this case the Lowertown Historic District.

-There was no description included with the Pre-Application that addressed the meaning of the mural and its relationship with the site, historic district, City or region.
-The enhancements proposed, such as the addition of LED lighting on the mural and three-dimensional elements do not comply with the guidelines for lighting and details for location and character.
-The mural was installed without HPC review and in the early 2000's which is outside the Period of Significance for the Lowertown Historic District which ends in 1929.
+The artist, Caprice Glaser, attended the HPC's Pre-Application Review and spoke as to the meaning of the mural and its relationship with nature, the River and children but not necessarily the site or historic district.
+The mural was installed without HPC review and in 1996 which is outside the Period of Significance for the Lowertown Historic District which ends in 1929.
 The mural has not acquired historic significance in its own right.
 A painted mural is similar to a painted sign so this medium could be appropriate for this location.
-However, historic painted signs were often one or two colors and were not a large as the current mural.
+However, historic painted signs were often one or two colors and were not as large as the current mural.